hezarai/hezar/docs/tutorial/training/trainer.md

 # Trainer Overview

 Before exploring training recipes for different tasks, lets dive into the Trainer itself!
 The `Trainer` is the base super class that handles everything needed in order to train any model in Hezar on a given dataset.
-So lets begin.
+So let's begin.

 ## A Simple Example